matthiaslau/Turbofan-Federated-Learning-POC/README.md

 ## Pimp the Engines

-There are a lot of parameters in the `docker-compose.yml`, here are the most important ones explained:
+There are a lot of parameters in the `docker-compose.yml` and for serious results you need to adjust some of them.
+Here are the most important ones explained:

 - **CYCLE_LENGTH (engine)**: The amount of seconds one single engine cycle will take.
 Decrease to speed up the engine emulation.
 - **NEW_DATA_THRESHOLD (trainer)**: The federated trainer will wait for this amount of new data before starting a new training round.
-- **SCHEDULER_INTERVAL (trainer)**: The interval of the federated trainer to check the grid for new data.
+Increase to prevent training rounds with too few data.
 - **EPOCHS (trainer)**: The number of epochs the federated trainer is using for training.

 ## Bonus: Local Setup